JereKuusela/valheim-world_edit_commands/publish/README.md

 - v1.26
 	- Adds a new parameter `void` to the `terrain` command (for removing the terrain).
+	- Adds smooth support to the `terrain paint` command.
 	- Fixes 0 radius / rectangle in the `terrain` command causing void.

 - v1.25